CBERS-2 Satellite Sensor (20m)

 - Large scale mosaics

-- Vegetation indexes and for monitoring purposes
+- Vegetation indexes and land cover and change detection for monitoring purposes

 - Joint operation with other world data